Quick Answer

 How It Works

 Two or four stainless steel cables or rods are anchored to the ceiling and tensioned to the floor using base plates or floor anchors.
 The display mounts to the cables using clamps or custom brackets at whatever height you choose.
-Some systems support multiple displays stacked vertically on the same cable set.
+Some systems support multiple displays stacked vertically on the same cable set — you'll see this a lot in real estate offices showing portrait-oriented listing screens.

 When This Setup Makes Sense

 Cable systems are the right choice when aesthetics are the top priority, when you want the display to appear to "float" in the window, or when you need to mount multiple screens in a vertical column.
-They also work well when the wall on either side of the window isn't available and when you don't want to commit to a single fixed height.
+They also work well when the wall on either side of the window isn't available (like a floor-to-ceiling glass storefront) and when you don't want to commit to a single fixed height.

 Hardware Considerations

 Vibration and sway.
 Cable systems are inherently less rigid than wall mounts or poles.
 In spaces with heavy foot traffic, HVAC drafts, or doors that slam, the display can sway slightly.
-Higher-tension rod systems reduce this significantly.
+Higher-tension rod systems (as opposed to cable) reduce this significantly.
 For displays 55 inches and larger, rod systems are the better choice.

 Portrait vs. landscape orientation.
 Cable systems are one of the few mounting options that make portrait orientation genuinely easy.
-Most cable-mounted installations we see in the field — from retail outlets to dispensaries — run portrait because it commands more vertical window space and reads better from the sidewalk.
+If your content strategy calls for vertical video, menu boards, or real estate listings, this is a major advantage.
+Most of the cable-mounted installations we see in the field run portrait orientation because it commands more vertical window space and reads better from the sidewalk.

 Display thickness matters.
 Cable clamps grip the edges of the display, so ultra-thin panels with minimal bezels work best.
-The Samsung QMC series, at just 28.5mm deep, is ideal for cable-mount installations.
+The Samsung QMC series, at just 28.5mm deep, is ideal for cable-mount installations because the clamps sit nearly flush.

 Recommended Displays